 In October 2017, queer and non-binary psychotherapist James Pennington was interviewed in Omaha for the Queer Omaha Archives.
 After moving to Omaha in 2016 to be with their partner, James opened their first private practice in Omaha in the fall of 2017, Dream Again Therapy.
 James works primarily with LGBTQ+ clients, but also has experience working with those suffering from eating disorders, substance abuse issues, and in the area of suicide prevention.
 In this interview, James describes their childhood growing up in a repressed, conservative Christian family in Oklahoma, the process of losing their faith as they came to terms with their queer and trans identity, important individuals from their past and present, and struggles with memory loss from traumatic brain injuries.
 James also reflects on the impact of the Trump administration on their therapy clients, as well as the potential long-term consequences for the LGBTQ+ community.

-James Pennington's interview is available in UNO Libraries' Archives and Special Collections and will also be made accessible online in the future.
+James Pennington's interview is available on the Queer Omaha Archives website and in UNO Libraries' Archives and Special Collections.

 This post is the first in a series sharing previews of the new oral history interviews gathered as part of LGBTQ+ Voices: The Queer Omaha Archives Oral History Project.